 The PACE program focuses on gifted academic experiences and personal development.
 Although many PACE students also possess artistic or musical talent, courses exist outside of the PACE program for students talented in speech, the performing arts, and/or the visual arts.

 How do students participate in PACE?

 Students formally identified as requiring gifted services in the previous district must provide a letter or document on official school stationary acknowledging that the student was a participant in a gifted program in another district and must provide the test scores used to make that decision.
-Within five to six weeks of receiving that information or sooner as schedules permit, the campus PACE Specialist will review the data to determine whether or not the expectations of the previous district equal, exceed, or approximate local expectations.
+Within five to six weeks of receiving that information, the campus gifted specialist will review the data to determine whether or not the expectations of the previous district equal, exceed, or approximate local requirements.

-Plano ISD will honor test results from other districts provided they are not more than two years old, were group administered, and were nationally normed ability and/or achievement tests.
+Plano ISD will honor test results from other districts provided they are not more than two years old, were group administered, and were nationally normed ability and achievement tests.
 Plano ISD is unable to honor assessment conducted outside of a school environment such as that conducted by a private counselor or clinician.
-The campus PACE Specialist will adminster any additional testing needed to complete the PACE Assessment and Referral Process, if any is required.
+The campus gifted specialists will administer any additional testing needed to complete the PACE Assessment and Referral Process, if any is required.

 PACE in Elementary (Grades K-5)